statamic/Check/README.md

 ## How to use this

 Upload `check.php` to your web server's document root, and then visit `check.php` in a web browser.
 This page should tell you everything that you need to know about if you can run Statamic or not.

+*Note: just because your server passes the check doesn't guarantee it will run, there are always edge cases and oddly configured hosts that may throw a curve ball.*